OVW Southern Tag Team Championship

-The OVW Tag Team Championship formerly known as the OVW Southern Tag Team Championship is the tag team titles of Ohio Valley Wrestling.
+The OVW Tag Team Championship (formerly known as the OVW Southern Tag Team Championship) is the tag team titles of Ohio Valley Wrestling.
 Created in 1997, the first champions were Nick Dinsmore and Flash Flanagan.
-There have been 178 reigns shared between 109 different teams consisting of 148 distinctive champions.
-The current champions are Luscious Lawrence and Omar Amir.
+There have been 197 reigns shared between 120 different teams consisting of 167 distinctive champions and 17 vacancies.
+The current champions are Donovan Cecil and Jack Vaughn, who are in their second reign as a team, and in their third and second reigns individually.